bigtreetech/docs/docs/Panda_RGB_Controller.md

 * Wiring Diagram

-    Insert the wire labeled "5" from the Controller packaging into the red-marked port to control the bottom RGB light strip.
-Insert wire "2" into the green-marked port to power the internal lighting strip (Naked Panda Station requires the internal lighting kit to use this feature).
+    Insert the wire labeled "5" from the controller into the red-marked port to control the bottom RGB light strip.
+Then, insert wire "2" into the green-marked port to power the internal lighting strip.
+Please note that the Naked Panda Station requires an internal lighting kit to use this feature.

     <img src=img/PandaRGBController/install_6.png width="600"/>